geriskenderi/recommender-systems/README.md

    4. KNNCF-Recommendations: Code for KNN Collaborative Filtering algorithms, used for *Item Recommendation*.
 Implemented using [Surprise](https://github.com/NicolasHug/Surprise)
    5. Bayesian-Personalized-Ranking: Implementation of NCF/NeuMF using [Cornac](https://github.com/PreferredAI/cornac)
    6. SVD: Implementation of SVD, a Matrix Factorization algorithms.
 Contains also code for SVD++.
 Implemented using [Surprise](https://github.com/NicolasHug/Surprise)
-4. **final_notebooks**: This directory contains two notebooks, which contain the code for running all the different models, based on the task they were created for.
+4. **final_notebooks**: This directory contains three notebooks, one is just to create the charts you can see in the [images](#images) section and the other two contain the code for running all the different models, based on the task they were created for.
    1. **Rating-Prediction**: In this notebook you can run and experiment with all the *Rating Prediction* algorithms.
 The notebook generates a results table in the end which you can use to see how the various models perform and compare them to one-another.
    2. **Item-Recommendation**: In this notebook you can run and experiment with all the *Item Recommendation* algorithms.
 The notebook generates a results table in the end which you can use to see how the various models perform and compare them to one-another.